tensorflow/model-optimization/tensorflow_model_optimization/g3doc/guide/pruning/index.md

     [pruning comprehensive guide](comprehensive_guide.ipynb).
 *   To explore the application of pruning for on-device inference, see the [Pruning for on-device inference with XNNPACK](pruning_for_on_device_inference.ipynb).
-*   To see an example of structural pruning, see the [Structural pruning with sparsity 2 by 4](pruning_with_sparsity_2_by_4.ipynb).
+*   To see an example of structural pruning, run the tutorial [Structural pruning with sparsity 2 by 4](pruning_with_sparsity_2_by_4.ipynb).

 ## Overview